 Scam moving companies need to change their name regularly because it of how easy it is to find negative reviews and buyer beware warnings online.
 All homeowners who are considering using a moving company they aren’t familiar with should be sure to thoroughly research the company and see if it has changed often.
 A company changing its name once or twice over its lifetime can be normal, especially if the company was bought out by another or changed ownership.
 However, what homeowners should be wary of is when a moving company changes its name regularly and often.
 This most often means the owner of the company is trying to hide its past to trick unsuspecting homeowners of signing a contract with them.

-Desert Shores homeowners should always thoroughly research any moving company they consider working with, especially if it isn’t a big-name company that doesn’t have decades of history and hundreds of reviews to back it up.
+Desert Shores homeowners should always thoroughly research any moving company they consider working with before moving to Las Vegas, especially if it isn’t a big-name company that doesn’t have decades of history and hundreds of reviews to back it up.
 It’s always best to err on the side of caution, and going with a big-name moving company that charges a little more can potentially be a safer option (or just help put an anxious homeowner at ease) than a small start-up that hasn’t quite hit its stride yet.